BardicDefense/purple-hack/spells.md

 _Conjuration (R: Medium, D: Concentration)_
 The caster creates a wall of fire, ice, or wind up to 100 ft long, 20 ft high, and 5 ft thick.
-The wall deals 2d6 damage of the chosen element to any creature passing through it.
+Creatures of Level 3 or lower cannot pass through the wall;
+creatures of Level 4 or higher can pass through the wall, but take 3d6 damage of the chosen element.

 #### Feeblemind